top of page

 Requirements of Gestational or Genetic Surrogacy Agreements

 If all requirements are met, a Washington court can enter a prebirth judgment affirming that the intended parents are the legal parents of the child conceived through surrogacy and they will be listed on the birth certificate to be issued.
+The parentage action will be filed in the county where IPs reside, GC resides, where the child will be born, or where the medical procedures will be performed.

 If you need assistance with your surrogacy agreement, contact us today.